pypsa-meets-earth/documentation/README.md

 - most data needs to be stored outside

 ### Requirements for PyPSA-Africa (Python, "VSCode", conda, solver):(15min) -- Davide
-briefly introduce them and check if all have them installed
+They should install environments! briefly introduce them and check if all have them installed
+  - If you use windows, install WSL: https://docs.microsoft.com/en-us/windows/wsl/install
   - Github,git
   - VScode
   - conda